 What about restaurants?

-Restaurants, by county, have been allowed to offer in-person dining as early as May 15th.
+Restaurants, by county, have been allowed to offer in-person dining since May 15th.
 Not all restaurants are opening at the same time, so again, call to confirm.

 Can tasting rooms still serve food?

 Please check with each tasting room ahead of visiting.